 When the Contribution Works Best

-If you meet the eligibility requirements for making super contributions that are tax-deductible, it’s worth considering this strategy.
-In addition to boosting savings for your retirement, you’ll be doing it in such a way that is more tax-effective than any other.
+If you meet the eligibility requirements for making tax-deductible super contributions, it’s worth considering this strategy.
+In addition to boosting savings for your retirement, you’ll be doing it in a way that is more tax-effective than any other.

-Whether it’s the right choice for you depends on what your own financial circumstances are.
+Whether it’s the right choice for you depends on your financial circumstances.
 You might be able to get more information from your super fund.
 Additionally, it might be worth your time to seek financial advice from an independent party.